FTCInception/FreightFrenzy/README.md

 $ cd ../../../../..

 $ git filter-branch --prune-empty --subdirectory-filter TeamCode/src/main/java/Inception master

+After the above is run, your directory is setup and can be imported into Android Studio.
+Import the top-level "SkyStone" directory.

 References: